 L6.
 Treatment Documentation.
 The treating I-ACQUIRE therapist will complete a daily treatment log that will describe each day's treatment activities.
-The Daily Treatment Log is a pdf form located on the treatment laptop.
+The Daily Treatment Log is a pdf form.
 There are multiple parts to this form.
 The first part provides descriptive information to identify the child, the therapist, and the treatment day.
 The next part identifies treatment goals.
 Treatment goals on this document are representative of the therapist's goals from a therapeutic perspective, but they should be built in part on the goals of the family.
 There is a section to list parent goals for their child separately, as well.
 The next section on page 1 is to record the parent's level of participation with their home program (i.e., daily practice or extended treatment activities that are provided by the parent outside of therapy hours).
 This section documents the number of minutes each night parents report that they spent on these activities with their child.
 Parents are asked to complete 45 minutes of the home form of treatment with their child for at least 5 of 7 days each week.
 Each treatment day, the therapists provide sheets labeled "Parents as Partners" (described in section below) to parents to suggest activities that parents can work on with their child.
 Each morning therapists will take that information and transcribe the amount of time parents completed the previous day doing these suggested treatment activities as official documentation of this time on the daily treatment log.
 (For the weekend, two forms are given to parents.)

 The next section of the daily log has a list of 26 activities that are included in the treatment sessions.
 They are grouped by activities of daily living, movement-based activities, and other dimensions of therapy.
 The therapists document which activity types occurred and for approximately how long (between 0-10 minutes; 10-30 minutes; 30+ minutes).
 Therapists also provide a brief description of how the child progressed on the activity during the day's session.
 All treatment activities are guided by principles of operant conditioning (see above); for this reason, therapists document the types of reinforcers used each day.
 Finally, therapists record the parent engagement for the day and write an overall summary for the day.
 Note: if an adverse event occurs, an adverse event is reported officially and also is noted in the daily log.

 Daily Treatment Logs are saved on the therapists' computers and then uploaded to the Virginia Tech (VT) Treatment Implementation site.
+These are used to aid monitoring treatment fidelity.
+The uploaded PDF's serve as the CRF for each day's treatment documentation and will be stored at VT.
 Certain sections and summary variables from this form that will be data entered later to WebDCUTM, the central database.